-For the most recent fiscal year, which ended on June 30, 2021, the return on the Harvard endowment was 33.6% and the value stood at \$53.2 billion.
-The endowment also distributed more than \$2 billion toward the University's operating budget, which continues to represent more than one-third of annual revenue.
+For the most recent fiscal year, which ended on June 30, 2023, the return on the Harvard endowment was 2.9% and the value stood at \$50.7 billion.
+The endowment also made available more than \$2.2 billion for the University's operating budget, supporting financial aid, faculty, research initiatives, and more.